NathanSauret/ft_print/README.md

 The main purpose of ft_print() is not to return a result but to print, but the return value can say if the function print successfully.

 ## NOTES
 The manual teach you how to use it but if you prefere to learn with examples there is a makefile and a test.c file.
+How to use the makefile:
+- "make" = execute the program with test.c
+- "make +" = execute and display warnings and makefile output
+- "make clean" = clean the output file